MatteoZucchelli-eth/rrr/README.md

 ### My solution
 [https://github.com/user-attachments/assets/03719852-d7a6-4d08-bd16-dc84bb37d74d](https://github.com/user-attachments/assets/020e8caa-23c2-4b93-8883-e690f3beda24)

+As the frequency of the sinusoid determining how Y is moving and the publishing rate are the same, the master node will publish always the same target position for the end effector.
+This problem is commonly known as aliasing and occurs when the sampling rate is too low with respect to the function we want to sample.

+To avoid aliasing, the sampling (or publishing) rate must be at least twice the highest frequency component of the signal, according to the Nyquist-Shannon sampling theorem.
+In this case, increasing the publishing rate above 10 Hz would allow the robot controller to receive a more accurate and varying representation of the sinusoidal motion.

 ### (optional) Obstacle Avoidance + Joint limit constraints
 Extend your solution to avoid a fixed circular obstacle:
 ● Position: X = L, Y = 0.5L